javiersalcedopuyo/javiersalcedopuyo/README.md

 ## 🕰 In the past...

+- I worked porting PC games to iOS, Android and macOS
 - My first dev career prospect was actually front-end web development, and I even did an internship.
 - I studied a bachelors degree on Telecommunications, and my first "real job" was writing tools to process and analyse 5G traffic.
 - I also studied a masters degree on video game development, where I found my passion for graphics.